Caripson/server-monitor/README.md

 - **Do I have to share my data?**
   Never!
 All data stays private unless you publish it or contribute to a public leaderboard.
 - **How can I get help?**
-  Open an Issue, or see the wiki.
+  Open an Issue or see the wiki.

 ---